PEX Information – Everything you need to know about PEX Plumbing

 The PEX tube manufactured to CTS-OD sizes is the most common, with available sizes including 3/8″, 1/2″, 5/8″, 3/4″ and 1″.
 On this website, “PEX tube” refers to this common CTS-OD product.

 Before extrusion, the HDPE can be pigmented to yield color-coded pipe.
-Common PEX tubing colors are “natural” (hazy clear, unpigmented), white, black, red and blue.

-The red and blue colors are used to help plumbers and homeowners distinguish between hot and cold water supply lines.
+The red and blue colors are used to help plumbers and homeowners distinguish between hot and cold-water supply lines.
 The tube will be marked outside to show which standards it meets.

 As it is produced, PEX is wound onto spools for storage and shipping.
 A typical spool of 1/2 inch PEX will hold 1200 feet of tubing.